mesnico/learning-relationship-aware-visual-features/README.md

 ## Results
 ### Spearman-Rho correlation
-This section is aimed at reproducing Spearman-Rho correlation values for RMAC, RN and 2S-RN features against the generated GT.
+In order to reproduce Spearman-Rho correlation values for RMAC, RN and 2S-RN features against the generated GT, run
 ```
 ./compute_results.sh -d path/to/CLEVR_v1.0
 ```
-This script will setup a virtual environment for computing all RMAC, RN and 2S-RN distances for both soft and hard matches.
+This script will compute distances, rankings and correlation values for both soft and hard matches.
-**NOTE**:The first time this script is run may take some time; once finished, results will be cached and final spearman-rho metrics will be immediately available at every successive run.
+**NOTE**:The first time this script is run may take some time; once finished, results are cached and final spearman-rho metrics will be immediately available at every successive run.

-This script prints spearman-rho correlation values in the current terminal and creates a graphical visualization storing it in pdf files in the ```output``` folder.
+This script prints Spearman-Rho correlation values in the current terminal and creates a graphical visualization storing it in pdf files in the ```output``` folder.

 In order to modify parameters such as *start* and *end* query indexes or number of processes used to compute GED distances, run
 ```